 Best Large Cap Mutual Funds 2026

-Large-cap funds invest in India’s top 100 companies by market capitalization, offering stability with moderate growth.
+When selecting the best mutual funds 2026 in the large-cap category, note that these funds invest in India’s top 100 companies by market capitalization, offering stability with moderate growth.
 They’re ideal for conservative equity investors and those new to mutual funds.
 The best large-cap funds have consistently beaten the Nifty 50 benchmark over 5 and 10-year periods while maintaining lower volatility than mid and small-cap alternatives.

 Top picks include funds from established houses that have demonstrated strong stock selection ability.
 Look for funds with expense ratios below 1%, consistent top-quartile performance over 3, 5, and 7 years, and fund managers with 10+ years of experience.
 Index funds tracking Nifty 50 are an excellent low-cost alternative for this category.